Electric Heaters vs. Trane Heat Pumps: Which is Best for Arizona Residents?

 When it comes to cost, fuel pumps will are almost always the cheaper option, unless your home is subject to temperatures below 40 degrees for consistent periods of time.
 In this circumstance, the fuel pump relies on a secondary heating coil to help out, and it’s not the most effective way to heat your home.

 In Arizona, our winter temperatures are a bit more temperate.

 Compared to gas furnaces, heat pumps are 30% less expensive year round.
 And compared to electric heating elements, a heat pump will cut your heating bill in half.

 Unless you live in a very cold climate, installing a heat pump will save you money in the long run.
 The temperature won’t be super hot inside, but hey, we get enough of that in Arizona as it is!

 Sure, heating in Phoenix is not quite used as much as the air conditioner.
 Don’t get left out in the cold this winter with a broken heater.
 Get in touch today to talk about your heating and cooling needs.
 We would love to help you get set up!

-Whether it’s furnace repair or furnace replacement Phoenix, Hays Cooling and Heating is who to call!
+Whether it’s furnace repair or furnace replacement Phoenix, Hays Cooling Heating & Plumbing is who to call!

 Read Related Articles: